 Stem cells need much more study before their use can be expanded.
 Scientists must

-first learn more about how embryonic stem cells develop so that they can understand
+first learn more about how embryonic stem cells develop.
+This will help them understand

 how to control the type of cells created from them.
 Another challenge is that the

-embryonic stem cells available today have a high likelihood of being rejected by the
+embryonic stem cells available today are likely to be rejected by the body.
+And some

-body.
-Finally, some people find it morally troubling to use stem cells derived from
+people find it morally troubling to use stem cells that come from embryos.

-Scientists also face challenges with the use of adult pluripotent stem cells.
-These
+Scientists also face challenges when using adult pluripotent stem cells.
+These cells

-cells are difficult to grow in a lab, so researchers are investigating ways to improve
+are hard to grow in a lab, so researchers are looking into ways to improve the process.

-A number of clinical trials that use stem cell therapies are currently being conducted
+Clinical trials that use stem cell therapies are currently being done in the U.S.

-in the U.S. If you are interested in trying this therapy to treat a specific condition,
+If you are interested in trying this therapy to treat a certain condition, ask your

 healthcare provider how to find out about trials available in your area.